freeCodeCamp/freeCodeCamp/guide/english/css/css3-backgrounds/index.md

    background-position : left bottom;
 ```

-It will set you background at the bottom left of the element.
+It will set your background at the bottom left of the element.

 ### Background Image - Fixed Position